rlauck/hotmess/README.md

 * The partial template must be compiled before the parent template is <b>rendered</b>.
 * No effort is made to prevent circular references, so infinite loops are possible.
-* The partial tag refers to a variable in the global scope - this will change soon.
+* The partial name refers to a variable in the <b>global</b> scope - this will change soon.

 Syntax: {{>partial}}